Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 UTEP Stats and Trends

-- This year, the Miners are winless against the spread when entering a game as an underdog of 11 points or more.
+- The Miners have yet to cover the spread this year when underdogs by 11 points or more.

-- UTEP's games this year have hit the over on two of six set point totals (33.3%).
+- UTEP's games this year have gone over the total in two out of six opportunities (33.3%).

 - The Miners have turned the ball over four more times (15 total) than the Owls have forced a turnover (11) this season.